odenipinedo/odenipinedo.github.io/_posts/2018-05-17-introduction.md

 </p>

 <p align="center">
 Daniel is a people operations strategist.
-Being of mixed Native Mexican and European ancestry and the son of an immigrant parent, his main interest is inclusion in the global workforce and studying and measuring the strategic advantages of having a diverse workplace.
+Being of mixed Native Mexican and Northern European ancestry, and the son of an immigrant parent, his main interest is inclusion in the global workforce.
+He likes studying and measuring how diverse, inclusive workplaces increase well-being for employees, and spark innovation and intrapreneurship in firms.
 <br><br>
-His vision is for the specific ethical implementation of artificial intelligence, affective computing, and analytics tools as force multipliers for implementing talent management strategy such as reduction of bias in human decision making, especially in selection and promotion of employees.
+His vision is for the ethical implementation of industry 4.0 in relation specifically to recruitment, talent management and people development strategy in the United States and global markets.
 <br><br>
-Daniel has expertise in forming and managing cross-disciplinary teams of technical specialists.
+Having over a decade of experience in IT, management, and university teaching roles, Daniel has expertise in forming, leading, and developing cross-disciplinary teams of specialists and researchers in order to complete difficult business and technical projects.
 <br><br>
-He finds joy in facilitating growth and development in employees as a trained executive and mindfulness coach with over 15 years and 4500 hours of practice.
+He finds joy in facilitating growth and development in employees as a trained executive and mindfulness coach with over 15 years of practice.
 </p>

 <a class="twitter-timeline" href="https://twitter.com/pinedo_dot_org?ref_src=twsrc%5Etfw">Tweets by Daniel Pinedo</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>